LQR471814/scavenge/README.md

 # scavenge

-> A clean and modern scraping framework for go, based on python's scrapy.
+> A modern, modular scraping framework for go, based on python's scrapy.

 ## requirements